IMR Frequently Asked Questions

 What is the size of the medical team?

-It depends on the nature of the mission; average size is 12-15 members.
+It depends on the nature of the mission; average size can range from 6-12 members.

 What are the work hours and how many patients do we see in a day?